hannesdatta/course-dprep/content/docs/tutorials/r-bootcamp/_index.md

 * Please install R and RStudio, by following the [setup instructions](http://tilburgsciencehub.com/setup/r/).

 ### 2) Obtain a basic skill level in R
 * Please complete the Datacamp course ["Introduction to R"](https://www.datacamp.com/courses/free-introduction-to-r).
-Students with an email address from `@tilburguniversity.edu` can log on through Google (choose "Google" when logging in to Datacamp, then give your Tilburg email address).
+Check out how to obtain [access to Premium content of Datacamp here](../../../docs/course/support/datacamp).